Holiday shopping guide for a friend or loved one with cancer

 - Don’t buy sad movies or books.
 The last thing a patient wants is to feel sad and depressed.

-Do buy a good, light-hearted novel, a funny movie, a new album or a magazine subscription.
+Do buy a good, light-hearted novel, a funny movie, a new CD, a magazine subscription, or an audio book subscription.
 It will offer your friend or loved one a brief mental and emotional escape from their diagnosis and treatment.

 - Don’t buy balloons.
 Latex or rubber balloons could trigger allergic reactions.
 Additionally, metallic or mylar balloons are not permitted in ICU due to potential interference with electronic medical equipment.